Optical detection of charge-density-wave instability in the non-magnetic kagome metal KV$_3$Sb$_5$

-Aided by \textit{ab initio} band-structure calculations, we propose possible structural models of the CDW state and identify their similarity to phases predicted for the nearest-neighbor Hubbard model on the kagome lattice~\cite{Kiesel2013}.
+Aided by \textit{ab initio} band-structure calculations, we propose possible structural models of the density-wave (DW) state and identify their similarity to phases predicted for the nearest-neighbor Hubbard model on the kagome lattice\cite{Kiesel2013}.
 The respective filling factor puts the Fermi level at the van Hove singularity, in strong resemblance to \KVS{} with its high density of states at the Fermi energy.
-Combined with the presence of a low-energy localization peak in optical absorption, this hints at phonons and electronic correlations as two important ingredients of the \KVS{} physics.
+We argue that similarities between the proposed DW structures and the predicted phases of the kagome Hubbard model can be the key to understanding the peculiar physics of \KVS.